RogueRope/SurvivalGuide/covid.md

 ## Protocols

-We're following 2 protocols,
+We're following 2 protocols:

 First one is the protocol for events.
-These where tightened 25/7, lowering the capacity to 100 people inside and 200 outside, which is well beyond our capacity of 49.
+These where tightened 26/7, lowering the capacity to 100 people inside and 200 outside, which is well beyond our capacity of 49.
 We did the [official event scan](https://www.covideventriskmodel.be/) and we got a green label.

-The second protocol, is for sport stages.
+The second protocol, is related to sport stages.
 We define Shibari/Bondage as a type of bodily exercise.
 In sport, bubbles are defined as 50 people.
 Here we follow the [current guidelines for sport](https://www.sport.vlaanderen/corona-en-sportbeoefening-in-vlaanderen/).

 This also means we follow the [Protocol for sportstages](https://www.sport.vlaanderen/media/13719/protocol-voor-sportkampenvolsen.pdf) for adults and seniors as defined by Sport Flanders.